pmd/pmd-designer/README.md

 The designer is part of PMD's binary distributions.
 To install a distribution, see the [documentation page](https://docs.pmd-code.org/latest/pmd_userdocs_installation.html) about installing PMD.

-The app needs JRE 1.8 or above to run.
-Be aware that on JRE 11+, the JavaFX distribution should be installed separately.
-Visit [the download page](https://gluonhq.com/products/javafx/) to download a distribution, extract it, and set the `JAVAFX_HOME` environment variable.
+The app needs either Oracle Java 8 (which includes JavaFX) or OpenJDK 11+ and a separately installed OpenJFX distribution.
+Visit [JavaFX - Gluon](https://gluonhq.com/products/javafx/) to download an SDK distribution, extract it, and set the `JAVAFX_HOME` environment variable.

 If the `bin` directory of your PMD distribution is on your shell's path, then you can **launch the app** with